sipostudent/Space-Riddle-Brain-Teaser-/README.md

 A placeholder image service provided by [Placeholder.com](https://placeholder.com/#How_To_Use_Our_Placeholders "Placeholder.com Official Site") was used to provide a list of colours for reference in the README file.

-- Opacity/Transparency – property to add transparency to the background of an element.
+- Opacity/Transparency – this property adds transparency to the background of an element.

   - Navigation-bar